 No rowing in bad weather – common sense should be used.
 Remember poor weather conditions that are acceptable for daylight outings may not be acceptable for a night time outing.

 No rowing if the river is in flood, sufficient to obscure the edge of the hard.

 Crew members should not feel pressured to start or continue an outing if they are cold; victims of hypothermia may be unaware of their condition, and the crew should be aware of symptoms and be proactive in observing other crew members- especially the cox.
 The safety of all crew members takes priority over the outing.

 The Bank Party

 There has been a great deal of discussion concerning bank parties, both within the club and within the CRA.
 The Chesterton risk assessment established that the bank party face more potentially harmful risks than the crew in the boat.
-Therefore Chesterton do not require that a bank party be present for night outings.
+Therefore Chesterton do not wish to force or pressure anyone into bank partying at night, and all nighttime bank parties do so entirely of their own volition..
 The most serious risks faced by a bank party are a collision on the towpath, with either other people or objects, particularly if such collisions result in the bank party falling into the river.
 Therefore the following precautions emphasise the need for a bank party to be visible and to be protected if a collision occurs.

 The bank party should wear: